Kindly update the mandatory project details from the Manage Project section.

 Important Note

-As per the guidelines for making PAN as the single business user ID, Digital Signature verification is now mandatory for applying for any approvals on the NSWS platform.
+As per the guidelines for making PAN as the single business user ID, PAN verification is now mandatory for applying for any approvals on the NSWS platform.
+You can verify your PAN using any of the following methods:

 • GOI - Department of Promotions of Industry and Internal Trade Logo